eclectic-kitty/notes/Album Thots - Sprained Ankle.md

 Like the use of different weights on the font to differentiate title and artist Single font used throughout material
 Literally no small letters

+### Themes / images I could focus on
+Cuerpos, abject
+Decomposition
+Ghosts, absence, of people, of faith
+Noise, snow
+luz, a shoulder to cry on, holiness

+Something more fleshy, something more noisy, something with a light, somethign with sheets

 ## Potential other records